I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndisfrestartcomplete.md

 <p>None</p>

 ## -remarks
 <p>NDIS calls a filter driver's
     <a href="..\ndis\nc-ndis-filter-restart.md">FilterRestart</a> function to initiate a
     restart request for filter module.
 The filter module remains in the
-    <i>Restarting</i> state until the restart operation is complete.</p>

-<p>A pending restart operation is complete after the driver calls the
-    <b>NdisFRestartComplete</b> function.
-The filter module is in the
-    <i>Running</i> state after the restart operation is complete.</p>

-<p>A filter driver can resume indicating received network data immediately after NDIS calls
-    <i>FilterRestart</i> and before the driver calls
-    <b>NdisFRestartComplete</b>.
-The driver should be ready to accept send requests after it completes the
-    restart operation.</p>

-<p>NDIS calls a filter driver's
-    <a href="..\ndis\nc-ndis-filter-restart.md">FilterRestart</a> function to initiate a
-    restart request for filter module.
-The filter module remains in the